How to Grow and Care for Spadeleaf Philodendron (Philodendron domesticum) Indoors

 Use water that is at room temperature to water this plant to avoid shocking this tropical plant.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot which may result in death of the plant.

 Light Requirements

-Spadeleaf Philodendron grows best in bright indirect light away from direct sunlight as it can scorch the leaves.
+Spadeleaf Philodendron grows best in bright indirect light away from direct sunlight to avoid scorching the leaves.

 Inadequate light will result in leggy growth and small-sized pale leaves, therefore, ensure the plant receives adequate light.